mallory/e2ee/draft-e2ee.md

 * Confidential and secure communications systems should also maintain the privacy of users but this is necessarily balanced with authentication and is related to the metadata problem for account identity.
 This can be particularly relevant for account recovery when the user has lost their credentials.

 * Users need to communicate in groups, but this presents scalability problems for traditional end-to-end encryption systems.
-Message Layer Security protocol {{mls}} is a modern end-to-end encrypted message protocol that addresses this scalability concern.
+Message Layer Security protocol {{RFC9420}} is a modern end-to-end encrypted message protocol that addresses this scalability concern.

 * The whole communication should remain secure if only one message is compromised.
 However, for encrypted communication, in some schemes, you must currently choose between forward secrecy or the ability to fully communicate asynchronously.
 This presents a problem for application design that uses end-to-end encryption for asynchronous messaging over email, RCS, etc.